Colombo crime family: First Family War (1960–1963)

 In late November 1961, Joe Gallo was sentenced to seven to fourteen years in prison for murder.
 The next June, Profaci died of cancer, leaving longtime underboss Magliocco as the new boss.
 The war continued on between the two factions.
 In 1963, Persico survived a car bombing and his enforcer Hugh McIntosh was shot in the groin as he attempted to kill Larry Gallo.
-On May 19, 1963, a Gallo hit team shot Persico multiple times, but Persico survived.
+On May 19, 1963, a Gallo hit team shot Persico multiple times, but he survived.

-In 1963, Joseph Bonanno, the head of the Bonanno crime family, made plans to assassinate several rivals on the Mafia Commission—bosses Tommy Lucchese, Carlo Gambino, and Stefano Magaddino, as well as Frank DeSimone.
+In 1963, Joseph Bonanno, the head of the Bonanno crime family, made plans to assassinate several rivals on the Mafia Commission—bosses Tommy Lucchese, Carlo Gambino and Stefano Magaddino, as well as Frank DeSimone.
 Bonanno sought Magliocco's support, and Magliocco readily agreed.
-Not only was he bitter due to being denied a seat on the Commission, but Bonanno and Profaci had been close allies for over 30 years prior to Profaci's death.
+Not only was he bitter due to being denied a seat on the Commission, but Bonanno and Profaci had been close allies for over thirty years prior to Profaci's death.

 Bonanno's audacious goal was to take over the Commission and make Magliocco his right-hand man.
-Magliocco was assigned the task of killing Lucchese and Gambino, and gave the contract to one of his top hitmen, Joseph Colombo.
+Magliocco, assigned the task of killing Lucchese and Gambino, gave the contract to one of his top hit men, Joseph Colombo.
 However, the opportunistic Colombo revealed the plot to its targets.
-The other bosses quickly realized that Magliocco could not have planned this himself.
-Knowing how close Bonanno was with Magliocco (and before him, Profaci), as well as their close ties through marriages, the other bosses concluded Bonanno was the real mastermind.
+Realizing that Magliocco could not have planned the hits himself, and knowing of the close ties between Bonanno and Magliocco, and before him, Profaci, the other bosses concluded Bonanno was the real mastermind.

 The Commission summoned Bonanno and Magliocco to explain themselves.
-Fearing for his life, Bonanno went into hiding in Montreal, leaving Magliocco to deal with the Commission.
+Fearing for his life, Bonanno went into hiding in Montreal, leaving Magliocco to deal with the fallout.
 Badly shaken and in failing health, Magliocco confessed his role in the plot.
-The Commission spared Magliocco's life, but forced him to retire as Profaci family boss and pay a $50,000 fine.
-As a reward for turning on his boss, Colombo was awarded the Profaci family.
+The Commission spared Magliocco's life but forced him to relinquish leadership of the Profaci family and pay a $50,000 fine.
+As a reward for his fealty to the Commission, Colombo was awarded control of the family.